3 Tips for Maintaining & Cleaning Your Range Hood

 However, if you don’t perform regular cleaning, the next time you turn on your fans could be the time you’ll get no response and helplessly watch while your kitchen fills with smoke and the fire alarm sounds.
-With a few cleaning and maintenance tips, you can make sure that your range hood is always in perfect working condition and you never experience this scenario.
+With a few cleaning and maintenance tips, you can make sure that your range hood is always in perfect working condition, and you never experience this scenario.

 Find out what the top 3 tips are for cleaning and maintaining your range or cooktop.
 Did you know that over time, your range hood and vent can fill with grease and dirt?
-This can result in increased risk of fire, the diminished efficiency of your range hood both in function and power, and a shortened life expectancy of your range hood components.
+This can result in an increased risk of fire, the diminished efficiency of your range hood both in function and power, and a shortened life expectancy of your range hood components.

 1. Regular Cleaning

 Does cleaning your range hood seem unintuitive or intimidating?
 Don’t worry!
 We’ll walk you through the steps of a proper range hood cleaning that you should perform on a regular basis.
-It’s best if you can clean your range hood once a month, however, once each season is probably more achievable for most homeowners.
+It’s best if you can clean your range hood once a month.
+However, once each season is probably more achievable for most homeowners.
 Here’s how you should do it:

-Remove the Filter
+Remove the Hood Filter

 First, make sure that your range hood is turned off.
-Then, check in your unit’s manual to discover what fastening mechanism is used on your filter.
+Then, check your unit’s manual to discover what fastening mechanism is used on your filter.
 If you don’t have a manual anymore, it should be easy to figure out.
 Most filters are attached using screws, a rotating metal or plastic fastener, or a latch mechanism that uses a lever.
 Carefully remove the filter.

-Clean or Replace Filter
+Clean or Replace the Hood Filter

-There are three types of filters: metal, fabric and charcoal.
+There are three types of filters: metal, fabric, and charcoal.
 Fabric and charcoal filters must be replaced on a regular basis according to the manufacturer’s recommendations.
 Typically these filters should be changed every 3-4 months.
 If you have one of these types of filters, get a new one and keep it ready for when it’s time to re-attach the filter.

-General Cleaning and Vent Check
+General Cleaning & Vent Check

 While your filter is soaking or before you replace your charcoal or fabric filter, you can do some general cleaning.
 Using warm soapy water and a cloth, clean all around your range hood.
 In addition, check your vent to see if it’s filled with grease.

 Put your vent back in place carefully.

-2. Test it!
+2. Test It!

 In addition to regular cleaning, you should test your range hood on a regular basis to make sure that the fans are pulling the air and steam out adequately.
 You can do this by flipping on your fan and placing a small sheet of newspaper close to the fan.

 3. Perform Repairs as Needed

-As a local company, we take care of all of our clients with personable, friendly and high quality service because we care.
+As a local company, we take care of all of our clients with personal, friendly, and high-quality service.
 Don’t cook in the dark, increase your home’s risk for fire or damage your kitchen cabinets.
 Get your range hood fixed quickly and effectively by the experts at Chief Appliance.